gulpjs/rechoir/README.md

 **Note:** While `rechoir` will automatically load and register transpilers like `coffee-script`, you must provide a local installation.
 The transpilers are **not** bundled with this module.

+## rechoir for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of rechoir and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-rechoir?utm_source=npm-rechoir&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Usage

 ```js